sarcars/FinalProject/README.md

 ### GitHub

 #### files
   - PDF of dashboard images 'Tableau_PDF.pdf'
   -

 #### folders

-- **Resources**: data files found on Kaggle.com
+- **Resources**: Data files found on Kaggle.com
   - College Admissions Data `Data-Table 1.csv`
   - Colleges and University Data 'colleges_and_Universities.csv'
   - US News & World Report Rankings 'colleges.csv'

-- **Datacleaning_Database**: this folder contains multiple jupyter notebook files that were used to reframe the data from each of the resource files.
+- **Datacleaning_Database**: This folder contains multiple jupyter notebook files that were used to reframe the data from each of the resource files.
   - Database schema 'dbschema.sql'
   - Final csv file produced from pgAdmin4 `Data-Table 1.csv`